customgpt/CustomGPT/README.md

 ## Main Features

-- Use a custom API endpoint to communicate with ChatGPT.
+- Similar to BetterGPT, You can use a custom API endpoint to communicate with ChatGPT.
-- In-app customization options for enhanced user experience.
+- In-app customization options are available for an enhanced conversational experience.
-- Receive text-based responses from the AI model.
+- Receive more focused based responses based on optional system behavior you can set for the bot.

 ## Prerequisites